Approved Med School Application Timeline’s (2025-2026 Edition)

 • Build cross-cultural communication skills and deepen your understanding of global health inequities.

-Learn more about Go Elective’s medical internships designed for pre-med, nursing, dental, and pre-health students.
+Learn more about Go-Elective’s medical internships designed for pre-med, nursing, dental, and pre-health students.

 Timeline Tips for Success